Trump gets one presidential intelligence briefing a week: sources

 Although they are not required to, presidents-elect have in the past generally welcomed the opportunity to receive the President's Daily Brief (PDB), the most highly classified and closely held document in the government, on a regular basis.

 It was not immediately clear why Trump has decided not to receive the intelligence briefings available to President Barack Obama more frequently, or whether that has made any difference in his presidential preparations.

-Trump's spokespeople did not immediately respond to requests for comment.
+An official on the transition team said on Thursday that Trump has been receiving national security briefings, including "routine" PDBs and other special briefings, but declined to specify their content or frequency, saying these matters were classified.

 Trump has asked for at least one briefing, and possibly more, from intelligence agencies on specific subjects, one of the officials said.
-The source declined to identify what subjects interested the president-elect, but said that so far they have not included Russia or France.
+The source declined to identify what subjects interested the president-elect, but said that so far they have not included Russia or Iran.

 Indiana Governor Mike Pence, Trump's vice president-elect, has been receiving his own PDB at least six days a week, the sources familiar with the matter said.